Aircloak/aircloak/user_guides/source/installation.md

-# Installation tutorial
+# Installation guide

-This tutorial describes how to install and configure the Aircloak components.
+This guide describes how to install and configure the Aircloak components.

 ## General overview